frantomich/LarDoceClick/README.md

 # LarDoceClick
-A landing page for a property rental company for the Visão Jr. trainee process.
+A landing page for a property rental company for Visão Jr.'s 2025 trainee process.